 At first, when I started building furniture, I didn’t know what to make.
 But then I recalled the things that stirred me the first time I saw them—like that sideboard at Ila Pittman’s while I was traipsing through Virginia.
 Or the dining table at Alex’s.
-And hoosiers had always been a favorite.
-Ever since I was a kid, I’d watched Mama crank the sifter handle under the built-in flour bin to make it snow into her bowl.
+And hoosiers had always been a favorite, ever since I watched as Mama cranked the sifter handle under the built-in flour bin and it snowed into her bowl.
 Hoosiers also have a pull-out countertop for more room to pat out biscuits and a large cabinet below for storage.
 All them nooks and crannies gave me places to add special touches.
 Mostly carvings on the legs or at the top, but sometimes I’d chisel out a place for ceramic or enameled inlays from local artists.
 As more tourists and second home people came to live nearby, my business was on the rise.

 Shiloh, aka Bob Greene, had a religious conversion of sorts while at The Hicks.
 He hooked up with some of the Buddhists who came there every summer, but unlike their serious devotion, he seemed to cherry-pick whatever suited him.
 He changed his appearance by dressing only in loose clothing, mostly black hippie pants and black T-shirts, and growing a long wispy mustache that gave him the air of a magician.
 That impression grew stronger when, after a meditation break, he’d slip into the woodshop without me knowing it.